marcocspc/58wq/_posts/2025-02-05-Setting-up-OneKVM-on-my-Orange-Pi-Zero.md

 ## Installing Armbian

-First we download it:
+First we download it.
+I'll be using the image downloaded from [here]().
+I really tried to use the official Armbian image, but the Keyboard/Mouse simply do not work.
+So, as documented on [the official OneKVM guide](https://one-kvm.mofeng.run/start_install/orangepizero_install/), there's a pre-packaged image from FruityKVM that we can use:
 ```
-wget https://dl.armbian.com/orangepizero/Bookworm_current_minimal -O armbian.img.xz
+wget https://github.com/jacobbar/fruity-pikvm/releases/download/os-images/Armbian_23.02.0-trunk_Orangepizero_jammy_current_5.15.85_msd-patched.zip -O armbian.zip
 ```

-Here I'll be using the minimal version of Armbian, as I want to keep the installation footprint as small as possible.

 After the download completes, the image can be written using the command below on Mac:
 ```
+unzip armbian.zip
-xzcat armbian.img.xz | sudo dd of=/dev/diskX status=progress
+sudo dd if=Armbian_23.02.0-trunk_Orangepizero_jammy_current_5.15.85.img of=/dev/diskX status=progress
 ```

 Where diskX is your SD card.